Postcard: 1840 to 1864

 Cards with messages have been sporadically created and posted by individuals since the beginning of postal services.
 The earliest known picture postcard was a hand-painted design on card created by the writer Theodore Hook.
 Hook posted the card, which bears a Penny Black stamp, to himself in 1840 from Fulham (part of London).
 He probably did so as a practical joke on the postal service, since the image is a caricature of workers in the post office.
 In 2002 the postcard sold for a record £31,750.

 In the United States, the custom of sending through the mail, at letter rate, a picture or blank card stock that held a message, began with a card postmarked in December 1848 containing printed advertising.
 The first commercially produced card was created in 1861 by John P. Charlton of Philadelphia, who patented a private postal card, and sold the rights to Hymen Lipman, whose postcards, complete with a decorated border, were marketed as "Lipman's Postal Card".
 These cards had no images.
 While the United States government allowed privately printed cards as early as February 1861, they saw little use until 1870, when experiments were done on their commercial viability.

+A recent discovery of a mention of postcards in an 1828 Austrian novella entitled Die Abendgenossen written by Friedrich Halm indicates that the postcard was possibly in use in Austria much earlier than had previously been supposed.
+As Dr. Tony Page writes in his Introduction to Die Abendgenossen (Blade Publications, Amazon Kindle, 2026, p.
+17): Die Abendgenossen indicates that postcards (‘Postkarten’) were perhaps in use in Austria at a much earlier date [than previously thought]: one of the central characters in the story tells, towards the end of the tale, of how he is planning to go on his travels to various countries and has brought postcards along with him for the purpose (‘Postkarten mitgebracht’) – this in 1828!'